-The Rhode Island School of Real Estate was established in January of 2018 by Wendy Brown, a broker and owner of the Brown Group Realty; Bill Fain, Office Leader for the Rhode Island offices of Berkshire Hathaway Home Services; and Cherie Roach, a mortgage loan officer for Webster Bank.
+The Rhode Island School of Real Estate was established in January of 2018 by Wendy Brown, a broker and founder of the Brown Group Realty; Bill Fain, associate broker and co-owner of The Brown Group; and Cherie Roach, Vice President and loan officer for Guaranteed Rate Affinity.
 Wendy was good enough to sit with us and give us the inside scoop.

 Wendy had been teaching a pre-license class in Westerly for well over a decade, since the early 2000s, and was then joined by co-teacher Bill Fain in 2010.

 “Within the last few years, Rhode Island real estate education began going through some major changes, with Kent Washington first splitting off from the Rhode Island Association of Realtors and then being merged back in, and the Department of Business Regulation changing the required classroom hours to 90.
 “It was a really exciting time,” Wendy explained.
 “But we felt that there wasn’t anything very new or different being offered.”